hmrc/fraud-prevention/README.md

 ```

 If you use the `AntiFraudHeadersValidatorActionFilter`, your controller would look simpler.
-There are two possible implementations we suggest:
+There are two possible implementations we suggest.

 By creating the Play `ActionFilter` from the required header names:
 ``` scala